Riding Safely with a Passenger: A Guide for New Riders

 The answer depends on your riding experience and confidence.
 Most experts recommend waiting at least six months to a year after you start riding before carrying a passenger.
 This period allows you to:

-If you have completed a formal motorcycle safety course, you might feel ready sooner, but it’s still wise to practice solo rides extensively before adding the complexity of a passenger.
+If you have completed a formal motorcycle safety course, you might feel ready sooner.
+However, it’s still wise to practice solo rides extensively before adding the complexity of a passenger.

 Why Waiting Matters